rosy1014/Critical_Mass/README.md

 ===================

 Hey!
-Critical Mass is an Android application[^android] that helps you see where most people around you are!
+Critical Mass is an Android application that helps you see where most people around you are!
 When you open Critical Mass, you can see events around your location.
 A “event” suggests that a certain number of users is in the same location.
 If you want to see more information about a mass, you can either click on the event or switch to the list layout.